postmanlabs/labs-docs/v6/enterprise/sso/microsoft_adfs.md

 Click "Finish" to save the new rule.

-Click Add Rule to create another new rule and select "Transform an Incoming Claim" as the template.
+Click "Add Rule" to create another new rule and select "Transform an Incoming Claim" as the template.

 [![API lifecycle](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ENT-Transform-Incoming-Claim.jpeg)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/ENT-Transform-Incoming-Claim.jpeg)